OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 This test case focuses on identifying potentially sensitive data stored by an application and verifying if it is securely stored.
 The following checks should be performed:

+- Analyze data storage in the source code.
-- Verify all functionality has been executed in application to ensure data generation.
+- Be sure to trigger all possible functionality in the application (e.g. by clicking everywhere possible) in order to ensure data generation.
-- Analyze source code for any sensitive data.
-- Check all application specific files for data.
+- Check all application generated and modified files and ensure that the storage method is sufficiently secure.
   - This includes SharedPreferences, SQL databases, Realm Databases, Internal Storage, External Storage, etc.
-  - Anything that can store data for the application should be checked.
-- Check the previously identified files to see if the storage method is sufficiently secure for the data stored.

 ### Static Analysis